Virgil Abloh’s best work: 6 projects that show his prolific mind and artistic soul

 Abloh was the most powerful Black creative in the world of luxury fashion.
 He had been the artistic director for menswear at Louis Vuitton since 2018 and last July took on a new role at the brand’s parent company, LVMH, where he helped shape the conglomerate’s fashion, spirits, and hotel brands.
 At the same time, he continued to serve as the creative director of his own fashion label, Off-White, while collaborating with brands like Ikea and Evian.

 But Abloh never felt confined by his role as a fashion designer.
 Over the course of his two-decades long career, he worked in everything from music to art to industrial design.
-He was born in Rockford, Ill., to parents who had immigrated from Ghana, and grew up steeped in Chicago’s hip-hop scene.
+He was born in Rockford, Illinois, to parents who had immigrated from Ghana, and grew up steeped in Chicago’s hip-hop scene.
 While studying civil engineering at the University of Wisconsin-Madison and then architecture at the Illinois Institute of Technology, Abloh spent his spare time DJing and blogging about culture.

 At 22, he met Kanye West, and the two began a collaborative partnership that would last until Abloh’s death.
 Abloh designed West’s album covers and later interned alongside West at Fendi in an effort to learn about the workings of luxury fashion.
 These diverse creative influences inspired Abloh to seek out ways to express himself across fields.
 In “Figures of Speech,” a mid-career retrospective exhibit he helped curate in 2019 at the Institute of Contemporary Art in Boston, a wall was emblazoned with a quote of his that summarized his approach to design: “There’s no borders between mediums, only just human-perceived borders.”